rrainey/tempo-insights/docs/tempo-insights-requirements-outline.md

 The application should be designed for deployment on Ubuntu 24.04 on a Raspberry Pi 5.

 The application will be deployed at the local dropzone facility to provide for Bluetooth connectivity to the logging devices.
-The Bluetooth functions should be provided through the most reliable Bluetooth stack available that can provide all needed interaction functions - I'd prefer to use BluZ directly from Typescript, but using mcumgr via shell callouts might be an option as well.
+The Bluetooth functions should be provided through the most reliable Bluetooth stack available that can provide all needed interaction functions - I'd prefer to use BluZ directly from Typescript, but using `smpmgr` might be an option as well.

 ## Theming